-- is unable to engage in substantial gainful activity by reason of a medically determinable physical or mental impairment that can be expected to result in death; has lasted for a continuous period of at least 60 months; or can be expected to last for a continuous period of at least 60 months; OR - has been determined by the Department of Veterans Affairs to be unemployable due to a service-connected disability.
+- is unable to engage in substantial gainful activity by reason of a medically determinable physical or mental impairment that can be expected to result in death; has lasted for a continuous period of at least 60 months; or can be expected to last for a continuous period of at least 60 months; OR - has been determined by the Department of Veterans Affairs (VA) to be unemployable due to a service-connected disability. - The student only needs to obtain the physician certification once; the school keeps a copy of it in the student's file.
+But the school must collect a new borrower acknowledgment from the student each time he receives a new loan.